vantage6/vantage6-workshop/episodes/algorithm_development.md

 ## Introduction

-The goal of this lesson is to develop a very simple average algorithm, and walk through all the steps from creating the proper code up until running it in the User Interface and via the Python client.
+The goal of this lesson is to develop a simple average algorithm, and walk through all the steps from creating the proper code up until running it in the User Interface and via the Python client.
 We will start by explaining how the algorithm interacts with the vantage6 infrastructure.
 Then, you will start to build your own